worldcoin/hubble-commander/docs/json_rpc.md

     "Fee": "1",
     "Nonce": "0",
     "Signature": "0x19721d261934684e37c582a1cbd69eb406eb430e56c1865e0bd071d350728c5225fc666aeb79165b6b29616a1018aabf0d317d60b0feb5668e372d7810081d96",
-    "IncludedInCommitment": null,
+    "ReceiveTime": 1625153276, // timestamp at which the tx was received by the coordinator for inclusion in batch.
+Can be null, when the tx was synced from blockchain.
+    "CommitmentID": {
+        "BatchID": "1",
+        "IndexInBatch": 0
+    },
     "ErrorMessage": null,
     "ToStateID": 2,
-    "ReceiveTime": 1625153276, // timestamp at which the tx was received by the coordinator for inclusion in batch.
-Can be null, when the tx was synced from blockchain.
+    "BatchHash": "0xeb590ba0ce14d821caebc56514fe867521da78b46b7b78ce4810a353e619f315",
-		"BatchTime": 1645153276, // timestamp at which the tx was included in a batch submitted on chain.
+    "BatchTime": 1633692591, // timestamp at which the tx was included in a batch submitted on chain.
 Can be null, when the tx hasn't been included yet.
-    "Status": "PENDING"
+    "Status": "FINALISED"
 }
 ```